brycejech/Content-Security-Policy/docs/index.md

 ### Why is the use of inline JavaScript and CSS considered unsafe?

-Browsers do not have any way to tell trusted from untrusted inline code; they cannot see the difference between your inline and code and unsafe code from an attacker that may have been rendered into the page without being properly sanitized.
+Browsers do not have any way to tell trusted from untrusted inline code; they cannot see the difference between your inline code and unsafe code from an attacker that may have been rendered into the page without being properly sanitized.

 Therefore, when a CSP is enabled and the `script-src 'unsafe-inline'` or `style-src 'unsafe-inline'` directives are not specified, inline JavaScript and CSS evaluation are blocked.